SAKryukov/multi-tenant-electron-host/Editor/plugins/plugins.readme.md

 The value returned by the property `canFindNextPrevious` depends on the state of the search system.
 It is updated by the call to the method `find`, depending on the number of occurrences found, and when the editor text is modified.
 Normally, this property is used to disable or enable the menu item that invokes the `handler` that can potentially use the methods `findNext` or `findPrevious`.

 The methods `find`, `findNext`, and `findPrevious` reproduce the behavior of the Find dialog.

+### Plugin API

+Plugin API is exposed through the Editor API to provide access to registered plugins and corresponding menu items.

+Properties:

+1. `lastPluginIndex`: read-only index property, returns the index of the last previously executed plugin.
+1. `currentPluginIndex`: read-only index property, returns the index of the currently running plugin.
+Normally, it should be called from `isEnabled`.
+1. `lastPluginName`: read-only `String` property, the name of the last previously executed plugin.
+1. `isLastPluginEnabled`: read-only `Boolean` property used to check if the last previously executed plugin is enabled.

+Methods:

+1. `executePlugin(index)` executes a registered plugin by its index.
+1. `getMenuItemText(index)` returns the text of the menu item corresponding to a registered plugin found by its index.
+1. `setMenuItemText(index, text)` modifies the text of the menu item corresponding to a registered plugin found by its index.